yafeng/SpliceVista/Readme.txt

 This step will take a while depending the number of new splice variant to be downloaded from the database.

 Step5: clusterpeptide.py
-This step will cluster peptides based on their relative intensity, each peptide will be assigned a number to indicate which cluster it belongs.
+This step mimics the PQPQ algorithm but much simplified.
+It only does the peptide clustering which groups peptides based on their relative intensity pattern over samples, each peptide will be assigned a number to indicate which cluster it belongs.
 If one protein has only one unique peptide, then this peptide will get a cluster '0'  instead.
-Command: python pqpq2.py --i heavy_pepdata.txt --o heavy_pepcluster.txt --metric euclidean --d 0.4
+Command: python clusterpeptide.py --i heavy_pepdata.txt --o heavy_pepcluster.txt --metric euclidean --d 0.4
 The --i argument should be the output from step4 (heavy_pepdata.txt), --o argument is the name of output file.
 There are some other options to use.
---metric defines the way to calculate the distance, "euclidean" is the default. "correlation" can also be used.
+--metric defines the way to calculate the distance, "correlation" is the default.
+Other options such as "euclidean" , "cosine" are also available.
+For all available option, check on website http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html?highlight=distance.pdist#scipy.spatial.distance.pdist
 --method defines the way of calculating the distance between the newly formed clusters.
 Available options is "single","complete","average","weighted". "average" is the default.
 --d set the distance cutoff for generating a new cluster.
 Default value is 0.4.